Technical documentation lives here

 - Solidity (chriseth) (erak)

 Read the Docs is funded by the community

 Read the Docs is community supported.
 It depends on users like you to contribute to development, support, and operations.
 You can learn more about how to contribute in our docs.
 Thanks so much to our wonderful community team who helps us run the site.
 Read the Docs wouldn't be possible without them.

-Hosting for the project is graciously provided by Rackspace.
+Hosting for the project is graciously provided by Microsoft Azure.